 You may still be holding onto the final days of summer, but the 2016 holiday season is right around the corner.
-The time to plan your holiday marketing campaigns has arrived in the blink of an eye.
+The time to plan your social media holiday marketing campaigns has arrived in the blink of an eye.

-Thanks to smart use of humor, creativity, and a solid understanding of the target audience, past holiday campaigns have created buzz and even gone viral.
+Thanks to smart use of humor, creativity, and a solid understanding of the target audience, past social media holiday campaigns have created buzz and even gone viral.
 Social platforms have become users’ go-to channels to engage, share, discover and get inspired.
 In response, brands have moved toward holiday campaigns that reach customers on their own turf.

-Brands have much to learn from the past social campaigns that thrived, whether it be from their strategy or their execution.
+Brands have much to learn from the past holiday social campaigns that thrived, whether it be from their strategy or their execution.
 Some examples that can inform this year’s holiday season include:

 For the 2015 holiday season, REI chose to inspire its customers and craft a campaign that stayed true to its core value: getting outdoors.